caniceirotiago/FP-AOR-FRONTEND/README.md

 ## Configuration

-Set Up API Endpoints:
 Ensure that the API endpoints point to your backend server.
-Internationalization Configuration:
-Real-Time Features:

 Verify WebSocket connections and ensure the backend server is correctly set up to handle WebSocket communication.

-## Usage

-Navigating the Application:
-Use the navigation bar to move between different sections of the application.
-The routing is handled seamlessly by React Router.
-Interacting with the UI:
-Dropdown Lists: Use React-Select components for dropdown interactions.
-Date Selection: Utilize React-Datepicker for selecting dates.
-Data Visualization: View charts and graphs created with Recharts.
-Real-Time Updates:
-Real-time data updates will be reflected instantly in the UI through WebSocket communication.

 ## Captures